Global thought leaders exploring the future of society and the role of digital transformation in it

 Meet the IVI Thought Leaders

-Professor Formica serves as board member of Industry & Higher Education; the International Journal of the Knowledge Economy; the International Journal of Social Ecology and Sustainable Development; the Journal of Global Entrepreneurship Research; the South Asian Journal of Management; and Frontiers in Education.
-He writes for the digital edition of Harvard Business Review.
+Professor Formica serves on the Editorial Boards of Industry and Higher Education; the International Journal of the Knowledge Economy; the International Journal of Social Ecology and Sustainable Development; the Journal of Global Entrepreneurship Research; the Journal of Entrepreneurship and Innovation in Emerging Economies; the South Asian Journal of Management; and Frontiers in Education.
+He writes for the digital edition of the Harvard Business Review.

 Professor Leif Edvinsson

 Professor(emeritus) Leif Edvinsson is a key pioneering contributor to theory and practice of Intellectual Capital(IC).
 The world’s First director of IC in 1991.
 The World´s First Professor on IC at Lund University as well as Polytechnic University.
 Prototyping in 1996 the Skandia Future Center as Lab for Organisational design.
 In 1998, awarded by Brain Trust “Brain of the Year” award, UK.
 Listed in Who’s Who in the world.
 Associate member of The Club of Rome.
 Cofounder and Founding Chairman of The New Club of Paris.
 In 2013 awarded the Thought Leader Award by European Commission, Intel and Peter Drucker Association.
 In 2015 appointed Advisory Board to JIN – the Japan Innovation Network.
 Appointed 2016 to the Advisory Board of Norway Open Innovation Forum.
 In 2017 Awarded the KM Award , in Geneva at UN, by www.kma.net